streamerd/iroha/docs/iroha_whitepaper.md

 ### 1.1.
 Relationship to Fabric and Sawtooth Lake

-It is our vision that in the future Hyperledger will consist less of disjointed projects and more of coherent libraries of components that can be selected and installed in order to run a Hyperledger peerService.
+It is our vision that in the future Hyperledger will consist less of disjointed projects and more of coherent libraries of components that can be selected and installed in order to run_grpc a Hyperledger peerService.
 Towards this end, it is the goal of Iroha to eventually provide the following encapsulated C++ components that other projects (particularly in Hyperledger) can use:

 * Sumeragi consensus library
 * Ed25519 digital signature library